 One of the major challenges brought forth by the pandemic is cash flow and liquidity management across all sectors.
 As India opens up post the lock-down, SMBs and startups are looking forward to restructuring business operations while managing the monthly cash flow and containing costs

-If the ongoing crisis has taught businesses anything, it is the need to have financial expertise to inform the next course of action.
-A CFO partner will bring fact-based forecasting and help make critical decisions that include tasks such as debt settlement, raising capital, or acquiring a businesses to support current investment plans.
+If the ongoing crisis has taught businesses anything, it is the need to have the financial expertise to inform the next course of action.
+A CFO partner will bring fact-based forecasting and help make critical decisions that include tasks such as debt settlement, raising capital, or acquiring businesses to support current investment plans.
 They can also help secure liquidity for extended periods of time and reduce complexities around revising liquidity buffers, reviewing liquid assets, and evaluating government assistance while leveraging trapped cash pools.

-While no one was prepared for the crisis of the current proportions, effective CFO partners understand that survival and stability go hand in hand, and can help business navigate tactical and more strategic challenges to drive long-term success.
+While no one was prepared for the crisis of the current proportions, effective CFO partners understand that survival and stability go hand in hand, and can help businesses navigate tactical and more strategic challenges to drive long-term success.